Are you ready to transform life sciences with intelligent apps?

 Understanding proof of value upfront will ensure that the AI project supports overall business goals and is budgeted adequately.

-Many companies find it worthwhile to partner with experienced consultants who can help assess readiness and current AI capabilities, identify the best opportunities to target, close potential skills gaps, and develop a realistic blueprint for AI adoption.
+Many life science companies find it worthwhile to partner with experienced consultants who can help assess readiness and current AI capabilities, identify the best opportunities to target, close potential skills gaps, and develop a realistic blueprint for AI adoption.

 5. Do you have the right people to put AI to work?

-A recent report by Robert Half found that 90% of technology leaders plan to implement AI initiatives this year, yet 48% of them cite a lack of staff with AI skills and expertise as the biggest barrier to success.
+A recent report by Robert Half found that 90% of technology leaders plan to implement AI initiatives this year.
+Yet, 48% of them cite a lack of staff with AI skills and expertise as the biggest barrier to success.

 We’ve learned firsthand from years of experience and our conversations with life sciences executives that companies with mature software development functions aren’t necessarily equipped to develop AI.
 The best approach is to identify the right partner with the specific skills and experience to work with your in-house teams to design and drive a project.
 At a minimum, enterprise-grade intelligent apps require a data scientist, AI/ML engineer, and MLOps engineer.